Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 The project consortium, consisting of the [Fraunhofer Institute for High-Speed Dynamics, Ernst-Mach-Institut, EMI](https://www.emi.fraunhofer.de/en/business-units/automotive/research/digitales-datenmanagement.html), [Fraunhofer Institute for
 Mechanics of Materials IWM](https://www.iwm.fraunhofer.de/) and [fem Research Institute for Precious Metals and Metal Chemistry](https://www.fem-online.de/) used legacy data and supplemented it specifically to generate semantic data, which is provided decentrally via the very first implementation of the [Materials Data Space](https://www.materials.fraunhofer.de/de/strategische-initativen/materials-data-space-/aktuelles-/erste-mds-implementierung-.html).

 ***The semantic data created in AluTrace and provided via the Materials Data Space is additionaly provided as research data in this repository.
-Every release is automatically published via Zenodo: using the [DOI 10.5281/zenodo.7417561](https://doi.org/10.5281/zenodo.7417561).***
+Every release is automatically published via Zenodo using the [DOI: 10.5281/zenodo.7417561](https://doi.org/10.5281/zenodo.7417561).***

 ***The design algorithm developed in AluTrace to optimize lightweight design makes use of the semantic data provided via the Materials Data Space.
-The simulation data created by this design algorithm is published separately using the [DOI 10.5281/zenodo.7462692](https://doi.org/10.5281/zenodo.7462692)***
+The simulation data created by this design algorithm is published separately using the [DOI: 10.5281/zenodo.7462692](https://doi.org/10.5281/zenodo.7462692)***

 ## Content of the data
 <!-- Here refer to use case and content documentation -->